-Teaching your child how to tie shoelaces is much more than just sitting down with a pair of shoes and laces!
+Teaching your child how to tie shoelaces requires much more than just sitting down with a pair of shoes and laces!

 If you came across this page because you were looking for help, then you have probably already experienced the frustration of your child just not “getting it”!